 Often, people do not consider how safe or clean the water in their travel destination is.
+Many travellers wisely take a water filter with them when embarking on an adventure.
 While water is a necessity of life and helps in human survival, it can also be harmful if it is not clean and safe.
 This is because water does not just contain essential oxygen and hydrogen, but also potentially harmful minerals and chemicals, especially tap water.

 What is a Better Source of Water?